silverhammermba/blog/_posts/2022-05-31-child-paradox.markdown

 I recently read [GameTek][gt] by Geoffrey Engelstein, which includes several interesting examples of how to improve your intuition when it comes to the design and the playing of games.
-However two of these examples are at best _extremely misleading_ and at worst completely incorrect.
+Two of these examples are at best _extremely misleading_ and at worst completely incorrect.
 However the way in which they are wrong is fascinating and prompted several hours of thought and discussion on my part, so I'd like to share them with you.

 [gt]: https://www.amazon.com/GameTek/dp/1460757378